Non-reductive geometric invariant theory and hyperbolicity: Jet differentials

-\item \textbf{The curvilinear component of the Hilbert scheme of $k$ points on $\CC^n$} In \cite{tau} the first author proves that the curvilinear component of the punctual Hilbert scheme $\mathrm{Hilb}^k_0(\CC^n)$ supported at the origin is a compactification of the fibre $J_k(1,n)/\diff_k(1)$ of $J_kX/\diff_k(1)$.
+and we identify the image in the Grassmannian with the punctual curvilinear locus of the Hilbert scheme of $k+1$ points in $\CC^n$ supported at the origin.
+The curvilinear locus consists of subschemes of length $k+1$ on $\CC^n$ which are supported at the origin and are limits of $k+1$ distinct points colliding along a smooth curve:

+The closure of the curvilinear locus is a component of the punctual Hilbert scheme, the so-called curvilinear component $\mathrm{CHilb}^{k+1}_0(\CC^n)$.
+Since $\phi$ is injective on the $\diff_k(1)$-orbits,

+is a projective completion of $J_k^\reg(1,n)/\diff_k(1)$.
+By moving the support on $X$ we get the fiberwise projective completion

 Using equivariant localisation, in \cite{b2} we connect hyperbolicity of hypersurfaces with global singularity theory and Thom polynomials of $A_n$-singularities.
 Modulo a positivity conjecture of Rim\'anyi, \cite{b2} obtains the Green--Griffiths--Lang conjecture for hypersurfaces with polynomial ($>n^8$) degree.
-However, a complete proof of the positivity conjecture currently seems to be out of reach. \end{enumerate} This paper introduces a third compactification coming from the recent development of non-reductive GIT.
-As we have seen, the reparametrisation group $\diff_k(1)$ is not reductive, but it is a linear algebraic group with internally graded unipotent radical in the sense of \cite{bdhk1,bdhk2}, and hence the construction and results of these papers apply.
+However, a complete proof of the positivity conjecture currently seems to be out of reach. \end{enumerate} This paper introduces a third compactification coming from the recent development of a version of GIT which applies to suitable non-reductive group actions \cite{bdhk2}.
+As we have seen, the reparametrisation group $\diff_k(1)$ is not reductive, but it is a linear algebraic group with internally graded unipotent radical in the sense of \cite{bdhk2}, and hence the construction and results of this paper apply.
 We use the fibrewise completion